cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 | ``aaa.privilege_cache_size``   | **1024** | Privilege cache max entries. |
 +--------------------------------+----------+------------------------------+

-When changing a privilege in ``elastic_admin.privileges``, you should clear the cache with the follwing REST request to put the change into effect on available nodes :
+When changing a privilege in ``elastic_admin.privileges``, you should clear the cache with the follwing REST request to put the change into effect on the available nodes :

 .. code::